tonsky/tonsky.me/site/blog/tahoe-icons/index.md

 But even if there were, the premise itself is questionable: if everything has an icon, it doesn’t mean users will find what they are looking for faster.

-I wish I could say: they did the best they could, given the wrong goal.
+And even if the premise was solid, I still wish I could say: they did the best they could, given the goal.
 But that’s not true either: they did a poor job consistently applying the metaphors and designing the icons themselves.

 I hope this article would be helpful in avoiding common mistakes in icon design, which Apple managed to collect all in one OS release.
 I love computers, I love interfaces, I love visual communication.
 It makes me sad seeing perfectly good knowledge already accessible 30 years ago beign completely ignored or thrown away today.